US skater Rippon wants Pence spat to take backseat to games

 ”If he’s OK with what’s being said about people and Americans and foreigners and about different countries,” Rippon said, ”I think he should really go to church.”

 Pence’s press secretary, Alyssa Farah, was quick to respond with a sharp rebuke.
-Farah said in a statement that some of Rippon’s statements were ”totally false” and had ”no basis in fact,” including an assertion he made that Pence was a proponent of gay conversion therapy.
+Farah said in a statement that some of Rippon’s statements were ”totally false” and had ”no basis in fact,” including an assertion he made that Pence once championed gay conversion therapy.

-Their spat took another odd twist this week when USA Today, citing unnamed sources, reported Pence tried to speak with Rippon in mid-January but the skater turned down his overtures.
+Their spat took another twist this week when USA Today, citing unnamed sources, said Pence had requested to speak with Rippon in mid-January but the skater turned down his overtures.
+A White House official told reporters traveling with Pence to South Korea that his office did reach out to the U.S. Olympic Committee but was offering to meet with Rippon but also wanted to give him space.

-Jarrod Agen, the vice president’s communications director, called the report ”false” and said Pence’s office never reached out to Rippon.
-Agen called for the report to be corrected.
+The vice president’s chief of staff, Nick Ayers, also reached out to USOC executive Scott Blackmun after Rippon’s initial criticism last month, a White House official said.

-Rippon did not say Thursday whether any olive branches were offered, but he did say he has no interest in meeting with Pence until after the Olympics.
-The 28-year-old American will make his debut Monday in the free skate portion of the team event for the medal-contending U.S. squad, then he’ll compete later this month with teammates Nathan Chen and Vincent Zhou in the individual competition.
+Rippon did not address any of the olive branches Thursday, but he again said he has no interest in meeting with Pence until after the Olympics.
+The 28-year-old American will debut Monday in the free skate portion of the team event for the medal-contending U.S. squad, then he’ll compete later this month with teammates Nathan Chen and Vincent Zhou in the individual competition.

 ”I mean, after the competition I’ll have an open conversation,” Rippon said, ”but the opening ceremony is tomorrow.
 I’m really focused on the competition.
 I’ve waited 28 years to get here.
 I’m trying to stay focused.
 It’s my opportunity show the world what I’ve got and represent my country.”

-U.S. skier Gus Kenworthy, who also is openly gay, also has been critical of Pence’s role in leading the U.S. delegation, calling him a ”strange choice” in an interview with Ellen DeGeneres this week.
+U.S. skier Gus Kenworthy, who also is gay, has been similarly critical of Pence’s role in leading the U.S. delegation, calling him a ”strange choice” in an interview with Ellen DeGeneres this week.

 Rippon and Kenworthy both say they would skip a White House visit if Team USA is invited.